|

 and fuel loading.
 Mechanics sometimes perform a large part of the

 preflight inspection.
-When working with a two pilot crew, the pilots
+When working with a two pilot crew, the pilots can

 divide the duties (including all of the above) in a variety of ways.